sriranganath21/Fetch-Rewards-Task/README.md

-# Fetch Rewards Data Modelling Task
+# Fetch Rewards Data Modeling Task

 The 'Data Model' folder contains the ER diagram and the code showing each table structure.